 \section{Experimental Setup}

 \paragraph{Models} We evaluate $15$ LLMs in total, $8$ models from the GPT~\cite{Radford2019LanguageMA,GPT3,black-etal-2022-gpt} and $7$ from the OPT~\cite{zhang2022opt} family.
-We chose our models to span from a few million to tens of billions parameters, as we wanted to explore how the model size affects the effectiveness of in-context example selection methods.
-All models used are publicly available. \paragraph{Tasks \& Datasets} Following \citet{Sewon_demonstrations}, we evaluate our models in $15$ classification and $9$ multi-choice tasks taken from the \texttt{Crossfit}~\cite{ye-etal-2021-crossfit} benchmark.
-We provide details for all tasks and datasets considered in the Appendix~\ref{sec:app_datasets}. \paragraph{Hyperparameters} Unless specified otherwise, we sample $k$=$16$ demonstrations, i.e., labeled data, from the pool with each active learning method.
-After collecting the $k$ input-label pairs, we concatenate them together to form a prompt (Figure~\ref{fig:highlevel}).
-Our implementation is based on those by \citet{Sewon_demonstrations} and \citet{yoo_emnlp22}.
+We choose our models to span from a few million to tens of billions parameters, as we want to study how the model size affects the effectiveness of in-context example selection methods.
+All models considered in this work are publicly available.